-Three years on, and we thought it time to catch up with the capsule wardrobe guru for a refresher course.
-Times change, trends move on, and so do these tidy solutions—and it turns out, maybe we took the capsule wardrobe approach too literally, and could do with easing up a little.
-"Before I started my capsule, I'd noticed that I had a bad habit of going shopping when I needed to jolt myself out of a bad mood.
+"Before I started my capsule, I noticed that I had a bad habit of going shopping when I needed to jolt myself out of a bad mood.
 Hard day at work?
-Shopping!
+Shopping.
 Not feeling very pretty today?
-Shopping!
+Shopping.
 Frustrated with my family?
-Shopping!" explains Caroline, who has since curbed her emotional spending habits, created enforced shopping "fasts," and focused her attentions on seeking out top-quality, long-lasting pieces.
-These factors have meant that all the while she's really found her style.
-"I'm much better at dressing for the life I have, rather than a fantasy life," she says.
+Shopping!" explains Rector, who has since curbed her emotional spending habits by creating enforced shopping "fasts" and focusing her attention on seeking out top-quality, long-lasting pieces.
+Through this method, she's really found her style.
+"I'm much better at dressing for the life I have rather than a fantasy life," she says.
 "My closet matches my lifestyle now."
-It's more about mindfulness, then having some majorly strict rules you feel bad about breaking.
+It's more about mindfulness than it is about sticking to majorly strict rules that you feel guilty about breaking.

-Does that sound like a stylish setup you'd like for yourself?
-Thought so.
-Then read on to get Caroline's top capsule wardrobe–building tips.
+Does that sound like a stylish set-up you'd like for yourself?
+We thought so.
+Read on to get Rector's top capsule wardrobe–building tips.

-You don't have to have a number, but aim for 50 or fewer pieces.
+You don't need to set a number, but aim for 50 or fewer pieces.

 Treat the idea like a game.

 "Keep a playful, open attitude, and treat it like a game.
 You'll encounter a few frustrations along the way, but a capsule isn't about suffering.
 It's about trying something new and learning more about yourself."

 "At first, limiting your wardrobe to a specific number might help you.
 But after a while, it might not serve you anymore.
 Give yourself the freedom to evolve over time as you learn."

 Take a time out before refilling your wardrobe.